wp-plugins/heyyou/readme.txt

 **External Credit**

 * [Jonathan Christopher](http://mondaybynoon.com/)'s [Attachment Plugin](http://wordpress.org/extend/plugins/attachments/) is included directly in the plugin, it's layout altered to simplified thumbnail grid
-* *(Name Missing)* *(Link Missing)* Media Categories was intgrated
+* *(Name Missing)* *(Link Missing)* Media Categories was integrated
 * *& 1 more.. (documentation still being written)*

 **IMPORTANT NOTICE !!!**

 This plugin is a *very large* framework design specifically for development of websites by [heyshauna.com](http://heyshauna.com/) & [davidsword.ca](http://davidsword.ca/).
-It esentially has the functionality of 30+ plugins. *heyyou* is not likly to be compatible with all themes or plugins and is reccomended for intermidiate-to-advance users only that are commited to eperimenting with this plugin.
+It essentially has the functionality of 30+ plugins. *heyyou* is not likely to be compatible with all themes or plugins and is recommended for intermediate-to-advance users only that are committed to experimenting with this plugin.
 Always backup your database and files before installing a plugin of this scale.
-It is reccomened that potentional users test this plugin in a test enviroment prior to installing on a live site.
+It is recommended that potential users test this plugin in a test environment prior to installing on a live site.
 Please view the documentation at : [hey-you.ca](http://hey-you.ca/)

 *ALL Documentation and plugin are at ALPHA LEVEL, the plugin is currently being developed / written.*